RetroMaximus/devenv/README.md

+Raspberry Pi Headless Development Environment

-A comprehensive setup for turning a headless Raspberry Pi into a powerful SSH-accessible development environment with efficient GitHub repository management and minimal storage/memory usage.
+A comprehensive setup for turning a headless Raspberry Pi into a powerful SSH-accessible development environment with efficient GitHub repository management, programming language support, and minimal storage/memory usage.
 📋 Prerequisites

 Before using these scripts, you need to set up your Raspberry Pi with a headless OS: